Last updated on October 30, 2023

 The grooves also add thickness to the pasta, making it more enjoyable to chew, especially when it is ยซal denteยป.
 That is to say, still a little dry on the inside, as we eat it in Italy.

-With such a thick type of pasta, such as bucatini, Italians like to eat equally rich sauces : amatriciana, carbonara and gricia containing guanciale or pancetta are particularly suitable.
+With such a thick type of pasta, such as bucatini, Italians like to eat equally rich sauces : Amatriciana, carbonara and gricia containing guanciale or pancetta are particularly suitable.

 On this page we prepared tortiglioni alla carbonara: we share ingredients and step-by-step instructions.